Mr-cool08/windows-cleaner/README.md

 1. Download the EXE file (`windows cleaner.exe`) to your computer.
 2. Execute the program and observe its behavior following any prompts or questions.
-3. The program is designed to run on it self but it may need oversight time to time Follow the on-screen prompts to perform specific actions.
+3. The program is designed to run on it self but it may need oversight time to time.

+Follow the on-screen prompts to perform specific actions.
 The script may require a system restart to complete some optimizations.

 ## Logging